noamreiner17/ai201-project1-unofficial-guide-starter/planning.md

      Consider: noisy or inconsistent documents, missing source attribution, off-topic retrieval, chunks that split key information across boundaries. -->

-1. **Hyper-Local Abbreviations and Isolated Hall Names:** Incoming freshmen will likely search for broad terms like "Massell Quad" or "North Quad," but seasoned students on Reddit rarely use those official quad names.
+1. **Hyper-Local Abbreviations, Isolated Hall Names, and Student Slang:** Incoming freshmen will likely search for broad terms like "Massell Quad" or "North Quad," but seasoned students on Reddit rarely use those official quad names.
 Instead, they drop abbreviations, specific building names like "Shapiro," "DeRoy," "Usen," or "Cable" without explicitly stating which quad they belong to.
 Because standard embedding models look for semantic similarity, a chunk that only mentions "Usen features tile floors" might not rank highly when a user searches for "Massell Quad layout."
 This language gap between official administrative terms and shorthand student slang risks burying the exact answers the user is looking for.

 2. **Conflicting Official vs. Unofficial information:** Because the dataset deliberately contrasts university text with raw student reviews, the LLM will frequently encounter contradictory information within the retrieved context.
 ---